Mega-City One: Law

 The Judges themselves are not exempt from the law; in fact they are expected to obey it more strictly than any other.
 A violation that would earn a citizen a few months in an Iso-Cube would get a Judge a twenty-year sentence, served as hard labor on Saturn's moon, Titan, after surgical modification to enable the convict to survive outside without needing an expensive space suit.
 (Titan is a moon of Saturn in reality, but was located over Jupiter in an early Dredd strip.)
-When Judges do make a minor mistake (anything where the citizen is alive and not in an intensive care ward) such as wrongful arrest or search they do have to pay the citizen a compensation fee if there is no crimes to be charged with.
-On that basis, if they can't find any evidence for the main charge, then they will look for any minor crime or misdemeanours to charge to citizen with to get themselves off the hook.
+When Judges do make a minor mistake (anything where the citizen is alive and not in an intensive care ward) such as wrongful arrest or search, they do have to pay the citizen a compensation fee if there are no crimes to be charged with.
+On that basis, if they can't find any evidence for the main charge, then they will look for any minor crime or misdemeanors to charge the citizen with to get themselves off the hook.

-Firearm possession is only legal with the proper permit firearms permit, which is very hard to obtain.
+Firearm possession is only legal with the proper firearms permit, which is very hard to obtain.
 The only real exception is for Citidef units, which may use heavy weapons.
 (Since Block Mania the security on these is extreme and they are only issued during wartime.)
 In spite of this, many firearms are in circulation; some are sold on the black market while others are left over from the various invasions that have occurred over the past thirty years.
 Some families still possess twentieth-century handguns that have been handed down through the years.
 These are sometimes found by crime blitzes and will usually earn culprits the same penalty as a lasblaster from their time period.

-Torture is normally illegal, but in extreme circumstances and with orders from the Chief Judge they employ it (both physical and psychological), for example when time is of the essence, due to the city being in severe danger (or the Justice Departments authority is).
-They used that reason to torture Total War cell leaders leading to the deaths of several of them.
+Torture is normally illegal, but in extreme circumstances and with orders from the Chief Judge they employ it (both physical and psychological), for example when time is of the essence due to the city being in severe danger (or the Justice Department's authority is).
+They used that reason to torture Total War cell leaders, leading to the deaths of several of them.
 The Judges covered this up, "arresting" them by faking heart attacks, strokes or whatever was realistic or convenient at that time and then told their next of kin they had died, with this they could do whatever they wanted to them.
 They also used torture on the leading democrats before the democratic march, such as keeping an elderly democrat awake all night and then releasing him without charge, knowing he would have to march all day the following day and making severe threats to another involving his young children.